solisaegis/phronesis-corpus-definition/README.md

 **License:** CC BY-ND 4.0

 This document is non-binding, non-authoritative, and advisory in nature.
 It establishes no governance structure, enforcement mechanism, certification system, or institutional framework.

 ---
-This document is non-binding, non-authoritative, and advisory in nature.
-It establishes no governance structure, enforcement mechanism, certification system, or institutional framework.

----